creepykedi/Django-Pizzeria/README.md

 - place an order
 - view your past orders.

 Most interactivity comes with adding pizza with toppings.
-Your shopping cart gets cached automatically.

 Since most html uses django's template engine, if you add any new product instance to a database, it will get updated in html automatically.